nicojourdain/nicojourdain.github.io/coding_dir/coding_croco_tgcc.md

                          # Set the output frequency and averaged period (in nb of days): ND_AVG = 1 (for 1-day outputs).
                          # If you want sub-daily outputs, e.g. 20 outputs per day, replace ND_AVG with ND_AVG_H (in hours), then
                          # replace NUMAVG=$((ND_AVG * 86400 / DT )) with NUMAVG=$((ND_AVG_H * 3600 / DT ))
-                         # (check that you have a finite number of outputs per day)
+                         # (check that you have a finite number of outputs per hour)
 ```

 Then adapt this script: